 A Divorce Lawyer Can Protect Your Financial Interests

 If you have children and are divorcing, understanding how Florida courts determine and enforce child support obligations will help you form clearer financial expectations.
-Whether or not children are involved, you should consult a family law attorney if spousal maintenance may be a factor in your case.
+Whether or not children are involved, you should consult me at Alpert Law, P.A., if spousal maintenance may be a factor in your case.
+Serving clients throughout Florida’s Gulf Coast, I can help you make wise decisions regarding your family law situation.

 Court judgments on spousal maintenance – sometimes called alimony – are much more subjective than those regarding child support.
 In determining alimony, the court will look at a number of factors including: